 Pilot Study In recent years climate-based daylighting metrics, in particular daylight autonomy, have found their way into North American standards and green building rating systems.
 An open question remains what a daylight autonomy simulation actually mean for building occupants and designers.
-To further our understanding in this regard, we developed and tested a classroom exercise on daylighting that can serve as an introductory, hands-on exercise in any course or module on daylighting (paper).
+To further our understanding in this regard, we developed and tested a classroom exercise called the "daylit area study".
+It is a hands-on exercise, suitable for any university level course or module on daylighting.
 All you need is a daylit space and a light meter.
 The space should be deep enough so that there are actually parts of it that occupants might consider to be "non daylit".
-In the exercise students are first asked to draw the daylit boundary in a space following their intuition and to then conduct a few illuminance measurements.
+During the exercise participants are first asked to draw the daylit boundary in the space following their intuition and to then conduct a few illuminance measurements.
 The instructor then plots all student assessments onto a single floor plan and determines the mean daylit area for the space along with a series of daylight simulations.
-The educational value of the exercise is that the students understand what their personal target illuminance for a given space type is and how their personal approach to daylight compares to current and emerging daylighting metrics.
+The educational value of the exercise is that participants understand what their personal target illuminance for a given space type is and how their personal approach to daylight compares to current and emerging daylighting metrics.
 The value for research is that we gain more insight into how well our metrics mimic occupant assessments.
 During a pilot study in the Carpenter Center at Harvard we found that subjective space evaluations by architecture students correlated well with daylight-autonomy-based daylit area simulations (see images below).
 Pilot Study>>